Student Organization Process and Sanctions

 - The Hazing Investigation Team (HIT) convenes and one to two (1-2) Lead Investigators are assigned.

-- The responding Student Organization members will receive email notification from Student Life requesting all current members and potential new members attend interviews with a specific date, time, and location.
+- The responding Student Organization members will receive email notification from Student Life requesting all current members and potential new members (if applicable to the organization) attend interviews with a specific date, time, and location.
 The interviews will typically occur within one to two (1-2) business days of the notification.
 The Investigators will work to accommodate Student Organization members and potential new members based on availability, when possible.

 - On the day of the interviews, the Lead Investigator(s) will explain the process and may limit communication within or outside of the space (i.e. no cell phone usage).
-There will be at least one (1) Process Advisor who will serve to support the Student Organization and advocate for the students in the interviews as needed.
+There will be at least one (1) Process Advisor, unaffiliated with the Student Organization, who will serve to support the Student Organization and its members.
 The Process Advisor will be a trained member of Student Life.
 The Student Organization Advisor may be permitted to be present during the process, but will not be allowed to sit in the individual interviews.
 Students will have their rights and responsibilities explained before the interview process.

 - Following the interviews, the HIT Lead Investigators will compile an Investigation Report summarizing what was discovered during the interview process and will make recommendations regarding next steps (i.e., conduct process versus an educational conversation).

-Student Conduct, in collaboration with relevant stakeholders, will determine whether to pursue additional actions and will inform the Student Organization’s leadership of next steps within fourteen (14) calendar days of completion of the investigation, barring extraordinary circumstances.
+- Student Conduct & Care, in collaboration with relevant stakeholders, will determine whether to pursue additional actions and will inform the Student Organization’s leadership of next steps within fourteen (14) calendar days of completion of the investigation, barring extraordinary circumstances.

 Sanctioning for Student Organizations